kunjsong01/Cpp_Warm_up/brush_up/basic_review_notes.md

 * Hybrid Inheritance (any combinations of the above mentioned types...)

 5. Mimic "super" in C++: https://stackoverflow.com/questions/180601/using-super-in-c
-6. __Friends__ are NOT inherited if there is no function overriding in the subclass.
+6. __Friends__ are NOT inherited if there is no function overriding in the subclass. i.e. If A is friend of B, C is inherited from A. You cannot get B's data within class C.
 * See experiment in /study/friend_and_inheritance/
 7. Things that are __NOT INHERITED__ from base class, including:
 * constructor and destructor